Mdrafi4632/Project-1/README.md

 The following **optional** features are implemented:

-- [x] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to related resources are on each card component
 - [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented: